gilbertw1/drop/README.md

     drop -v

-Optionally include audio (off by default)
+Optionally include audio (off by default, Linux only)

     drop -v -a true

-Create screencast as a gif:
+Create screencast as a gif (Linux Only)

     drop -v --video-format gif